How fast is it going? And how does it go so fast?

-I also prepped a box of different items we already had: glass marbles, muffin-tin crayons, milk jug caps, a rough piece of bark, a rough rock, puff balls, and small squares of felt.
+I also prepped a box of different items we already had on hand: glass marbles, muffin-tin crayons, milk jug caps, a rough piece of bark, a rough rock, puff balls, and small squares of felt.

-I showed my oldest (age 5 1/2) the items and asked her if she thought they would slide easily on the ice.
-I had her make her predictions by making an "x" in the appropriate box.
+Make a prediction - form your hypothesis.I showed my oldest (age 5 1/2) the items and asked her if she thought they would slide easily on the ice.
+I had her make her predictions by making an "x" in the appropriate box, "slide" or "not slide".

 It was time to see how well everything slid.
-We brought in our frozen sheet pan and started sliding.
+We brought in our frozen sheet pan and started sliding our objects across it.
 My oldest marked our results the same way as she did our predictions.

 The item that were smooth and light slid better than the items that were rough or soft.